Category Archives: 2022 Films

 Grade: A-

-I hedged slightly with seeing the film A Man Called Otto (2022) because it looked like an overly sentimental, predictable melodrama.
-It also missed out completely during the 2022-2023 awards season which means that the film had its share of critical detractors.
+I hedged slightly on seeing the film A Man Called Otto (2022) because it looked like an overly sentimental, predictable melodrama.
+It also missed out entirely during the 2022-2023 awards season, which means that the film had its share of critical detractors.

 But I do love and admire Tom Hanks, both professionally and personally, even though he can be accused of choosing marginally safe material.